 The Chapel, which cost £2300, was opened on 19th October 1911.

-The chapel burned down in November 1939 and was rebuilt with participation of the schoolboys in the 1950s.
+The chapel was severely damaged by fire in November 1939 and was rebuilt with participation of the schoolboys in the 1950s.

 The Cattle Trough was presented to the Stonehouse Parish Council by the Band of Mercy in September 1914.
 It became known as the Horse Trough.